sahilkhoslaa/AudioToSignLanguageConverter/README.md

  <p>2.
 Install python speech recognition module</p>
  <p>3. import stanford libraries list of all the libraries can be viewed from file parse.py</p>
  <h5> You are all set to go</h5>
+ <h3> Running the code</h3>
+ <p>Open the terminal and run the command : python a.py</p>
+ <p>Say Something!!(The code will parse your speech and avatar will enact your phrase.
+To watch the live play visit the link given below)
  <h6> For more info, go to <a href="http://www.sahilkhosla.co.in/enchuletta.html">Enchuletta</a></h6>
  <h6> Author : Sahil Khosla</h6>